 9. Wash the wheels

-Again, use a product that has been specifically formulated for your type of wheel or use an acid-free, pH balanced aluminum wheel cleaner that’s safe for use on all type of wheels.
+Again, use a product that has been specifically formulated for your type of wheel or use an acid-free, pH-balanced aluminum wheel cleaner that’s safe for use on all types of wheels.

 If you stay on top of maintaining the exterior of your vehicle, it won’t take much to keep the paint clean, shiny, and ready to drive with pride all summer long.
 Does your car need more attention than just a wash?
 Give us a shout, and we can help you out with any mechanical issues you are experiencing.